grscheller/dtools-circular-array/README.md

 ### Overview

-O(1) indexing and O(1) pushes and pops either end.
-Useful if used directly as an improved version of a Python List and in the implementation of other data structures in a "has-a" relationship.
+Useful if used directly as an improved version of a Python List or in a "has-a" relationship when implementing other data structures.

+* O(1) pushes and pops either end.
+* O(1) indexing
-Does not support slicing.
+* does not support slicing

 ### Usage